MeronGit/AGD_Project/README.md

  The cube obstacles have health so you can get rid of them by shooting.

  ----
+ # Notes:
- Notes: To make languages work, this needs to be either compiled to an executable or has to be run as Standalone in editor
+- To make languages work, this needs to be either compiled to an executable or has to be run as Standalone in editor
+- Building a Windows executable or Android should work normally, no extra steps needed.

  ---
  Song used: Edge of Tomorrow.
 Source: http://teknoaxe.com/Link_Code_3.php?q=1242 (Creative Commons Attribution 4.0 International License)

  ---
- For Game Development Patterns course:
+ # For Game Development Patterns course:
 - Explanation video: https://www.youtube.com/watch?v=1A4sbVQ9Sk8

 * Added 5 integration tests (functional tests) which check: